SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ### Running Tests with Code Coverage

 Now, you are ready to run your first test execution with coverage reporting.
 To do so, run the following commands (in different terminals).
-The first one runs the UI5 dev server with the new yaml including coverage configuration (stop the regular `npm start` if still running to free port 8080), the second one launches the actual tests witch certain coverage thresholds:
+The first one runs the UI5 dev server with the new yaml including coverage configuration (stop the regular `npm start` if still running to free port 8080), and the second one launches the actual tests witch certain coverage thresholds:

 ```sh
 npx ui5 serve --port 8080 --config ui5-coverage.yaml